MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/operating-system.md

 After deploying the operating system, you're ready to use related guidance on creating a server cluster, and getting the latest Windows updates and firmware updates for your servers.
 Optional steps to get these updates are included in this article.
 However, we recommending using the Cluster Creation wizard to streamline getting updates.
 To learn more, see [Create an Azure Stack HCI cluster using Windows Admin Center](https://docs.microsoft.com/azure-stack/hci/deploy/operating-system?branch=pr-en-us-2779).

 ## Prerequisites
-- Windows Admin Center set up on a system that can access a server cluster.
+- Windows Admin Center set up on a system that can access the servers you want to cluster, as described in [Before you deploy Azure Stack HCI](before-you-start.md#install-windows-admin-center).

 ## Deployment preparation
 After you've acquired the server hardware for your Azure Stack HCI solution, it's time to rack and cable it.
 Use the following steps to prepare the server hardware for deployment of the operating system, and then getting Windows updates and the latest firmware settings.